Cancer cell and gene therapy is an emerging form of treatment already approved for some blood cancers and is in testing for solid tumors.

 What is CAR T-cell therapy?

-CAR T-cell therapy type of cell and gene therapy that genetically alters immune cells called T cells to destroy cancer cells more effectively.
+CAR T-cell therapy is a type of cell and gene therapy that genetically alters immune cells called T cells to destroy cancer cells more effectively.
 CAR stands for “chimeric antigen receptor.”
 Doctors can remove patients’ T cells to have a chimeric antigen receptor added.
 Scientists develop the receptors to link with proteins highly expressed on cells of a specific cancer.

 What are engineered T-cell receptors?